clebert/pageobject/docs/guides/index.md

 # Guides

-## Page Object Pattern
+## Page Object Pattern: The Key to Maintainable E2E Tests

-A page object wraps a HTML page, or component, with an API, allowing you to manipulate page elements without digging around in the HTML. [**[…] READ MORE**](page-object-pattern.md)
+One of the biggest obstacles of E2E tests is they are brittle.
+To combat this, there is a concept called the Page Object pattern. [**[…] READ MORE**](page-object-pattern.md)

 - [Implementation Notes](page-object-pattern.md#implementation-notes)
 - [Related Links](page-object-pattern.md#related-links)